kervi/doc/source/security.rst

 Anonymous access
 ----------------

-If no anonymous user is defined in the users.py file the web user will be prompted with a log in screen when accessing the UI.
+If no anonymous user is defined in the users.py file, the web user will be prompted with a login screen when accessing the UI.
-To enable anonymous access a the anonymous user to the users.py file
+To enable anonymous access add the anonymous user to the users.py file

  .. code: python